Elric of Melniboné: Setting

-Melniboné (/ˌmɛlˈnɪboʊneɪ/ mel-NIB-o-nay), also known as the Dragon Isle, is a fictitious country, an island among the Young Kingdoms.
+Melniboné (/ˌmɛlˈnɪboʊneɪ/ mel-NIB-o-nay), also known as the Dragon Isle, is a fictional country, an island among the Young Kingdoms.

 Centuries before Elric's birth, Melniboné ruled its world through sorcerous might and sheer power.
 By the time of Elric's birth, it has slipped from its preeminent place, being one of many nations.
 The Melnibonéans are not wholly human.
 They are skilled with magic and beautiful, though psychologically similar to cats, with a callous nature.
 They are bound by many ancient customs.

 Melniboné's capital and only surviving city is Imrryr, known as "The Dreaming City".
 Most of the rest of the island has been allowed to revert to wilderness.
 Caverns exist below the island, in which dragons sleep, awaiting the Melnibonéans' summons to war.